NahalG/Telling-Stories-with-Data/CritiqueByDesign.md

 4. What new inspirations arose?
 This could be maybe shown on a map and title should narrate the story.

-## Maternal Mortality Ratio - Data Visualization Re-designed
+## Maternal Mortality Ratio - A New Perspective

 Having gone through the whole process of analyzing and ideating the data visualization, I reworked the original chart design.
 I extracted the data from the statistical report and recreated it in excel as it was a PDF file.
 Given it was open-source data, I used flourish to build the new visualization.